Mental Health Off Campus Support

-Although Counseling and Psychological Services (CAPS) offers both brief individual therapy and group therapy to USF students, there are situations in which a student’s treatment needs will be best met by mental health services in the community.
+While Counseling and Psychological Services (CAPS) offers brief, individual, and group therapy to USF students, there are situations in which a student’s needs will be best met by mental health services in the community.
 These include (but are not limited to):

 - Students who would benefit from long-term therapy